fwd/nano-blog/articles/introducing-nano-pay-simple-web-payments.md

 ## Login with Nano

-NanoPay allows for easy Login with Nano.
+NanoPay allows for Login with Nano.

 ```js
 NanoPay.open({